SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/collect-logs.md

 ### Step 3: Enabling VNet Integration (Optional)

-Assuming you have used the modified template which uses standard/premium plan for BlobTaskConsumer and [DLQTaskConsumer](https://portal.azure.com/#blade/WebsitesExtension/FunctionMenuBlade/resourceId/%2Fsubscriptions%2Fc088dc46-d692-42ad-a4b6-9a542d28ad2a%2FresourceGroups%2Fleast%2Fproviders%2FMicrosoft.Web%2Fsites%2FSUMOBRDLQProcessorekbxzlepnhs4g%2Ffunctions%2FDLQTaskConsumer) functions.
+Assuming you have used the modified template which uses standard/premium plan for BlobTaskConsumer function.
 This assumes that your storage account access is enabled for selected networks.

 1. Create a subnet in a virtual network using the instructions in the [doc](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet#add-a-subnet).
 If you have multiple accounts in the same region you can skip step 2 below and use the same subnet and add it to the storage account as mentioned in step 3.
-1. Perform below steps for both BlobTaskConsumer and [DLQTaskConsumer](https://portal.azure.com/#blade/WebsitesExtension/FunctionMenuBlade/resourceId/%2Fsubscriptions%2Fc088dc46-d692-42ad-a4b6-9a542d28ad2a%2FresourceGroups%2Fleast%2Fproviders%2FMicrosoft.Web%2Fsites%2FSUMOBRDLQProcessorekbxzlepnhs4g%2Ffunctions%2FDLQTaskConsumer) function apps.
+1. Perform below steps for both BlobTaskConsumer function apps.

    1. Go to **Function App > Networking**.
    1. Under Outbound traffic, click on Vnet Integration.